 While chemo and radiation are effective, the treatment itself is grueling, intensive, and can leave burns on both the skin and neck as well as the inside of the patient’s throat.
 Should the patient’s cancer return, repeating radiation in the head and neck region is too risky, leaving surgery as the only option.

-In cases where the cancer has spread into the jaw, surgeons replace bone in the jaw with healthy fibular bone, muscle, and skin from the patient’s leg.
+Surgeons can perform free flap reconstructive surgery in cases where the cancer has spread into the jaw.
+The surgery entails replacing bone in the jaw with healthy fibular bone, muscle, and skin from the patient’s leg.
 Once the cancer is removed, surgeons use computer modeling to fashion an identical match from fibular bone and connect it to the blood supply in the neck which is able to restore both form and function.

 Free flap reconstructive surgery is also significant because some patients may be able to receive radiation a second time in case the cancer returns since healthy tissue has now replaced the previously radiated tissue—a possibility that was unheard of in previous decades.

-The Baylor team has a lower than 1% complication rate and reduced time of stay in the hospital for patients (five to seven days, as opposed to the standard average of 11-12 days).
-The team is building what is among the busiest head and neck reconstructive practices in the region.
+The Baylor College of Medicine team has a lower than 1% complication rate and reduced time of stay in the hospital for patients (three to five days, as opposed to the standard average of 11 to 12 days).
+The team has built one of the busiest head and neck reconstructive practices in the country and recently has started a Head and Neck Surgical Oncology and Reconstruction fellowship, accredited by the American Head and Neck Society, to train future leaders in the field.

 Multidisciplinary approach to caring for patients with cervical spine disease produces better outcomes for preserving voice and swallow function following surgery